Bali City Travel Guide: Best Time, Places & Experiences

 3. Art and Craftsmanship

 Bali is famous for intricate wood carvings, silver jewelry, and Batik textiles.
 Villages like Celuk and Mas specialize in specific crafts, allowing visitors to see artisans at work.
+Many workshops offer hands-on experiences where tourists can learn carving or jewelry-making techniques from master craftsmen.

 4. Etiquette Tips